munificent/craftinginterpreters/book/classes.md

 ^title Classes
 ^part A Tree-Walk Interpreter

+> One has no right to love or hate anything if one has not acquired a thorough
+> knowledge of its nature.
+Great love springs from great knowledge of the
+> beloved object, and if you know it but little you will be able to love it only
+> a little or not at all.
+>
+> <cite>Leonardo da Vinci</cite>

 We're eleven chapters in, and the interpreter sitting on your machine is nearly a complete scripting language.
 It could use a couple of built-in data structures like lists and maps, and it certainly needs a core library for file IO, user